Welcome to the biggest Primary School Cricket and Netball Challenge in the country!

 Letter of support for the event

-Over the next 4 weeks the focus will be on the players and the exciting cricket and netball that will be taking place.
+Over the 8 weeks of the tournament the focus will be on the players and the exciting cricket and netball that will be taking place.
 This is indeed a fantastic opportunity for all involved.
-The night cricket and netball is an enriching experience, giving the players involved the opportunity to play under lights and in different conditions.
+The night cricket and netball are an enriching experience, giving the players involved the opportunity to play under lights and in different conditions.
 They will learn a great deal by playing at night and I trust that they will forge new friendships and take something away from the event that will stand them in good stead for the future.

 I would like to say a big thank you to the staff of Montrose who have once again spent many hours planning and organizing the event as a series of this nature would not be possible without the support of them, the school and sponsorship from businesses, families and friends.
 My sincere thanks also goes to the staff, parents and participating schools for making this great event possible once again.
-Take a look through this tournament brochure and see which companies are investing in your child’s future and giving him/her such a wonderful opportunity.
-Without the sponsors this event would not take place and on behalf of Montrose Primary I would like to thank all of them for their continued support and care.
-I salute you sponsors for making such a huge difference in the lives of so many and for allowing every participant to DREAM BIG.
+Take a look through this tournament website and see which companies are investing in your child’s future and giving him/her such a wonderful opportunity.
+I am so pleased and grateful that Mr Sachin Ahuja and the Alfeco Group family are the naming rights partner of this event.
+The Ahuja family have been a big part of this event over many years and to now have them investing in so many schools and lives is greatly appreciated.
+Without them and all the other key sponsors this event would not take place and on behalf of Montrose Primary I would like to thank all of the partners for their continued support and care.
+I salute you, the generous sponsors for making such a huge difference in the lives of so many and for allowing every participant to DREAM BIG.
 Thank you.

 I am proud to say that Lions Cricket has once again put their stamp of approval on this event so to all the players, have an amazing four weeks, play hard, but most importantly have fun and enjoy every moment.